zonemaster/zonemaster-backend/docs/API.md

 * Any string starting with `"sv"` is interpreted as Swedish.
 * Any string starting with `"da"` is interpreted as Danish.
 * Any other string is interpreted as English.

+### Unsigned integer

+ Basic data type: number

+ An unsigned integer is either positive or zero.

+### User name

+Basic data type: string

+This parameter is a free-form string that represent the name of an authenticated account (see [*Privilege levels*](API.md#Privilege levels))

+> Note: Currently there are no restrictions on what characters that are allowed.

 ## API method: `version_info`